 75% of the time that I am wearing a baby, some onlooker is incredulous.
 Most are genuinely curious – they’ve not seen one, perhaps, and often think I’ve made it myself or exclaim how “new” this technique is.
 “They didn’t have that when I had babies!”
 Oh yes, ma’am, “they” did.
 Parents have “worn” their babies for centuries, if not thousands, of years.
 And I bet in the hairy days of australopithecus afarensis baby clung to mama!
 Heck, in the 70s making your own “Snugli” from a fabric pattern was popular.
 My mama got a pattern from her local La Leche League meeting and carried us around in it.

 In babywearing, this means that the baby’s spine and hips are properly supported.
 In other words, baby has a good “seat” and isn’t dangling and unsupported.
 Signs of a good fit in an ergonomic carrier are the fabric of the carrier reaches from knee-to-knee on the baby, and the seated position of baby’s legs and bum look like the letter “M” – this is called the spread squatting position.
 It is incorrectly thought that the “Baby Bjorn” style carriers can cause hip dysplasia in babies – they don’t.
-They may be more uncomfortable for wearer and baby.
+However, they may be more uncomfortable for wearer and baby.
 (Have one?
 You can make it ergonomic with a scarf!
 Watch this great video from a woman in our local babywearing group!)

 If you’re local and you want more info or help on babywearing, we’re happy to help.
+Our postpartum doulas are also able to practice with you while they are in your home providing support.

-And another word on brands and styles.
+Lastly, a word on brands and styles.

 In our local community, a few brands are all the rage.
 And they are over $100 each, some much, much more.
 Regardless of what kind, type, color or condition your carrier is in, if you have one you like and want to use it, go for it!
 Carry your baby in it, love your baby in it and I’ll smile at your sweet self when I see you at the playground or supermarket.

-Don’t worry about having “the right” one.
+In conclusion, don’t worry about having “the right” one.
 The point of babywearing, after all, is to carry your lovely baby in a more convenient fashion.
 So let’s do that.